1 Introduction

 2.1 Creation, update and quality assurance

-2.2 Responsibility of management
+2.2 Responsibility of the Executive Board

-The Executive Board bears overall responsibility for ensuring that that data protection principles are upheld in its company.
+The Executive Board bears overall responsibility for ensuring that data protection principles are upheld in its company.
 This includes making a visible commitment and a clear pledge to data protection.
 The Executive Board

 • establishes the strategic data protection guidelines and ensures their implementation in the area of validity,